 Supporting positive and connected agricultural resources is part of what Alberta Canola does.
 We are committed to backing organizations dedicated to raising awareness through educational resources, networking, and connecting with educators to increase appreciation for agriculture, producers, and farming.
-That is why we support programs such as Journey 2050, Agriculture their lessons.

-> for Life (Ag for Life), Project Agriculture, ChatterHigh, EPIC and similar programs, that offer links to resources that educators can implement into tions and 18 virtual presentations for classes, and it saw worldwide usage as high as 164,000 users.
+That is why we support programs such as Journey 2050, Agriculture for Life (Ag for Life), Project Agriculture, ChatterHigh, EPIC and similar programs, that offer links to resources that educators can implement into their lessons.